Preety27Pritz/Event-Management-System/README.md

-The Hotel Management System is a web-based application designed to facilitate the ordering and delivery of food from various restaurants.
-Implemented features such as user validation, menu browsing, and order processing.
-Integrated with a backend database for efficient data management.
-Employed endpoints for seamless communication between the frontend and backend.
-Achieved a responsive and intuitive UI for enhanced user experience.
-Admin can approve and block Hotels.
-Admin is responsible to maintain everything.
-Hotels can upload products, update product, delete products.
-User can book a order, can view his previous food orders.
-Admin will be managing everything.
+An Event Management System is a web-based application designed to simplify the organization and management of various events like conferences, weddings, corporate meetings, and more.
+It provides features for event creation, scheduling, and attendee management.
+Users can register for events, receive notifications, and track event details.
+The system allows event organizers to manage event logistics, including venue, time, and resources.
+It also integrates with payment gateways for seamless ticketing and invoicing.

+Key Features:

+Event creation and customization.
+Attendee registration and management.
+Ticketing and payment integration.
+Event scheduling and notifications.
+Reports and analytics for event performance.
+The system enhances collaboration between event organizers, vendors, and attendees, offering a streamlined and efficient way to manage events from start to finish.

 Roles and responsibilities:-